Peter MacCallum Cancer Centre: History

 In 1949, the Victorian Cancer Institute was established and the following year its outpatient services were named the "Peter MacCallum Clinic".
 It was named after the (then) dean of the Faculty of Medicine at Melbourne University, Peter MacCallum who, with Rutherford Kaye-Scott, had a significant role in its founding.
 At the time it was a common practice not to inform patients that they had cancer.
 It was thought that because radiotherapy was also quite commonly used at that time to treat non-cancerous conditions such as severe acne, "strawberry birthmarks", frozen shoulders, keloid scars and also to provide a valuable and non-invasive means for medical sterilisation, the name "Peter MacCallum Clinic" was considered less threatening because the clinic could be positioned as a specialist radiotherapeutic centre rather than it being thought of as a dedicated cancer hospital.

 The clinic was originally located in a single room of the Queen Victoria Hospital in central Melbourne.
 Its main facility was based at the corner William and Little Lonsdale streets, near Flagstaff Gardens where the County Court of Victoria buildings were later built.
 (The site was also at one time home to the Jessie McPherson Private Hospital.)
 The Institute established Australia's first training school for radiotherapists.
 In 1986, the institute (and the clinic) were collectively renamed as the "Peter MacCallum Cancer Institute".
-By 1994, the institute was operating out of 11 sites across Melbourne.
-At this time, it moved into St Andrew's Hospital in East Melbourne, having been purchased from the Uniting Church of Australia and Presbyterian Church of Victoria by the state government in 1990.
+By 1994, the institute was operating out of 11 sites across Melbourne and it moved into St Andrew's Hospital in East Melbourne, which the state government had purchased from the Uniting Church of Australia and Presbyterian Church of Victoria in 1990.